The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - In the Index that appears, click + Add Section, then click Content to add a Regular Page, or click Gallery to add a Gallery Page.
 You can also drag an existing page into the Index.

 - For content sections, add a thumbnail to create a background image, and add blocks to create text and other content.
-Otherwise, the content displays over the Background color set in the Main section of the Style Editor.

 - To update any section after adding it, hover over the section and click Edit or Settings.